ManshiGupta1/youtube-data-engineering-pipeline/README.md

 - ⚙️ Orchestrates the complete workflow using AWS Step Functions
 - 🔔 Sends success and failure notifications using Amazon SNS

+## dataset
+Dataset: Raw YouTube datasets are stored in Amazon S3 and excluded from this repository due to GitHub file-size limits.

 ## 🏗️ Architecture

 ```text